tobias-liaudat/tobias-liaudat.github.io/_news/2023_10_CEA_position.md

 related_posts: false
 ---

-I am extremely happy to annouce that I will be joining the _CEA Saclay research centre_ in the Paris region as a _permanent research scientist_! :tada:
+I am extremely happy to annouce that I will be joining the _CEA Saclay research centre_ in the Paris region as a _staff research scientist_! :tada: